-Students are encouraged to participate in extra-curricular activities offered by FHLCS.
+Students are encouraged to participate in extracurricular activities offered by FHLCS.
 These activities are an enriching and important part of the total school experience and contribute to the broad scope of learning experiences and fun.
 Extra-curricular activities include the after school sports teams and other activities which depend on sponsors for their programs.
-Sports include co-ed soccer, girls' volleyball, boys' and girls' basketball, boys' and girls' dance, and boys' and girls' track.
+Sports include co-ed soccer, girls' volleyball, boys' and girls' basketball, and boys' and girls' track.

-Eligibility Policy To be eligible (in "good standing") to participate in extra-curricular events, a student must display good citizenship at all times, and must display good effort both in the classroom and on the athletic field.
+Eligibility Policy To be eligible (in "good standing") to participate in extracurricular events, a student must display good citizenship at all times, and must display good effort both in the classroom and on the athletic field.
 A student's misbehavior may warrant a suspension from participation in athletics at the discretion of the administration.
 The student must maintain a 2.5 GPA and have passing grades in all subject areas.
 Weekly eligibility checks will occur.
-A student who is absent from school (unless it is an approved educational service absence) is ineligible to participate in extra-curricular activities for that day.
+A student who is absent from school (unless it is an approved educational service absence) is ineligible to participate in extracurricular activities for that day.
 To be eligible, the student must at least be in attendance prior to lunch.